clab/dynet/doc/source/python_saving_tutorial.rst

 ----

-One can also save and load builder objects using the internal parameter collection.
+One can also save and load builder objects using their internal parameter collection.

 .. code:: python